Oziomajnr/Ozioma-Personal-Website/blog/_posts/2024-07-17-property-based-testing-in-python.markdown

 ## What is Property-Based Testing?
 Property-based testing is a methodology where  **properties** that describe the **expected behavior** of our system under various conditions are automatically tested using **randomly generated inputs**.

-To better understand property-based testing, let's first look at a more common testing approach: **example-based testing**.
+To better understand property-based testing, let's first look at the most common testing approach: **example-based testing**.

 ### Example-Based Testing
 Example-based testing involves writing specific test cases with predefined inputs and expected outputs.
 This method is straightforward and intuitive, as it allows developers to check if a function produces the correct result for known scenarios.